surifirstpin/biplus_documentation/version.3/SQL Runner.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/5c48d711bf5f6b900a47397cc60d54a507bf0b2b/images/sql_history.png)

-## Sort Result
+## Sorting Query Result

-In your query result you can view the data ascending or descending order by applying sorting. to enable sorting Click on column header, to reverse the sorting order click for the second time.
+In your query result you can view the data in ascending or descending order by applying sorting.
+To enable sorting Click on column header, to reverse the sorting order click on colthe second time.